 1. Last week you learned about the five criteria that make a goal SMART.
-List them below and explain what each criteria means.
-If you ar having trouble remembering, look at Student Handbook page 8 , Ninth Grade Goals Reflection .
+List them below and explain what the criteria means.
+If you are having touble remembering, look at Student Handbook page 8 , Ninth Grade Goals Reflection .

 DEAR DAVID